Receiving Verified Data

 destinationUrl

-field in your CVS'sserver.json
+field in your credential verification service'sserver.json

 configuration file to include your application's endpoint. - If necessary, specify the authentication method within the